Ontario Business Registry

 You can file your annual return directly in the Ontario Business Registry.

-On May 15, 2021, the Canada Revenue Agency stopped accepting corporations’ annual returns on behalf of the Ministry of Government and Consumer Services (MGCS).
+On May 15, 2021, the Canada Revenue Agency stopped accepting corporations’ annual returns on behalf of the Ministry of Public and Business Service Delivery (MPBSD).

 From May 15, 2021 through October 18, 2021, corporations whose annual returns were due during that period we exempt, meaning these corporations did not have to file an annual return for 2021.